USP 800 Compliance for Compounding Hazardous Drugs

 Monitoring Negative Pressure for USP 800 Compliance

 Establishing negative pressure is one thing, but some facilities struggle with managing it.
-Managing it in terms of monitoring it and performing data logging.
 This is where our product, Rooster™ Pressure100, comes in.
-The Rooster™ Pressure100 monitors, alarms, and logs, pressure, temperature and humidity data at the room level and signals with an alarm if pressure falls outside the set threshold.
+The Rooster™ Pressure100 monitors, pressure at the room level and signals with an alarm if pressure falls outside the set threshold.
 This helps bring your facility into compliance.
 In addition to air pressure and pressure mode, the Pressure100 monitors and displays temperature and relative humidity.

 Pressure100 is easy to use and set-up with easy integration into your system or facility.
 An intuitive interface guides the operator through procedures with on-screen instructions.
 Users can access data logging, as well as add laboratory specific information, such as room name, phone numbers, and unique asset tags via the built-in USB port.
 Single and multiple event alarms are clearly displayed to the user, and the INFO button allows instant access to calibration date, alarm thresholds and other critical system information.
 The Pressure100 conveys status, such as pressure rises and drops, by updating the color of the background screen, and critical safety alarms are augmented with a blinking LED.
 Password protection allows users to personalize operational experience, but not override safety features set by facility managers.

 Designed to meet the monitoring guidelines for USP 797 & USP 800, as well as FDA guidelines for 503a/503b compounding pharmacies.
 Suitable for monitoring clean rooms and laboratories.